langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 1. Databricks connector for the SQLDatabase Chain: SQLDatabase.from_databricks() provides an easy way to query your data on Databricks through LangChain
 2. Databricks MLflow integrates with LangChain: Tracking and serving LangChain applications with fewer steps
-3. Databricks MLflow AI Gateway
-4. Databricks as an LLM provider: Deploy your fine-tuned LLMs on Databricks via serving endpoints or cluster driver proxy apps, and query it as langchain.llms.Databricks
+3. Databricks as an LLM provider: Deploy your fine-tuned LLMs on Databricks via serving endpoints or cluster driver proxy apps, and query it as langchain.llms.Databricks
-5. Databricks Dolly: Databricks open-sourced Dolly which allows for commercial use, and can be accessed through the Hugging Face Hub
+4. Databricks Dolly: Databricks open-sourced Dolly which allows for commercial use, and can be accessed through the Hugging Face Hub

 Databricks connector for the SQLDatabase Chain
 ----------------------------------------------